 - Supplemental Insurance Coverage – If your major medical insurance plan’s high deductibles and costly coinsurance rates are a drain on your budget, then supplemental insurance may provide you the financial support you need.
 Supplemental coverage provides you cash benefits that you may use to help pay out-of-pocket medical costs, such as insurance deductibles, copayments, coinsurance, or any other expenses you incur due to a serious illness or accident.
 Designed to work with your primary major medical coverage – whether you have an individual plan or employer-sponsored coverage – a supplemental insurance plan helps you protect your financial security from costly expenses related to medical care.

-With your Pivot Health plan, you also will receive many non-insurance benefits, such as:
+With your Pivot Health short term temporary plan, you also will receive many non-insurance benefits, such as:

 - Unlimited access to discounted telehealth doctor consultations.